cAttte/cop/docs/setup.md

 ## If you're _not_ into technical stuff

-Head over to the cop's [Releases][], and click on the `Source code (zip)` button from the latest stable release (or an older one, if you're into that... just don't download a 3 year old release, please?).
+Head over to cop's [Releases][], and click on the `Source code (zip)` button from the latest stable release (or an older one, if you're into that... just don't download a 3 year old release, please?).

 _If you're a professional risk-taker and love your software with extra bugs, you can also download the source code from the latest revision.
 Just click on the green `Code` button on the main page and then on `Download ZIP`._